chrissyhroberts/OMR_LSHTM/README.md

 #### "Dimensions": []

-The dimensions of the original form jpeg should be given in the form `w,h` For a form with dimensions w = 1846, h = 1500 this would take the form
+The dimensions of the original form, between the centres of the edge markers should be given in the form `w,h` For a form with dimensions w = 1846, h = 1500 this would take the form

 ```